nategiraudeau/website_8/README.md

 ---

 ![Screen shot 3](./screen_shot_3.png)
-When you scroll down some more these shapes appear.
+When you scroll down some more, these shapes appear.